traefik/mesh/docs/content/configuration.md

 maesh.containo.us/retry-attempts: "2"
 ```

-This annotation sets the number of retry attempts that maesh will make if a network error occurrs.
+This annotation sets the number of retry attempts that Maesh will make if a network error occurs.
 Please note that this value is a string, and needs to be quoted.

 #### Circuit breaker